joelparkerhenderson/system-quality-attributes/doc/manageability/index.md

 </span>

+**Define manageable:** <span data-chatgpt-prompt="define manageable (computers and software)">The term manageable typically refers to the ability of computers or software to be easily controlled, monitored, or modified by a user or administrator.
+This includes the ability to perform tasks such as software updates, configuration changes, and remote administration without requiring extensive technical knowledge or expertise.
+In general, manageable products are designed to simplify the management and maintenance of complex systems, making them easier to use and maintain over time.</span>

 ## See Also

 * [Wikipedia: manageability](https://wikipedia.org/wiki/manageability)

 * [Dictionary]()

-* [OpenAI: manageable](https:://openai.com): <span data-chatgpt-prompt="define manageable (computers and software)">The term manageable typically refers to the ability of computers or software to be easily controlled, monitored, or modified by a user or administrator.
-This includes the ability to perform tasks such as software updates, configuration changes, and remote administration without requiring extensive technical knowledge or expertise.
-In general, manageable products are designed to simplify the management and maintenance of complex systems, making them easier to use and maintain over time.</span>